-Looking Ahead to Winter 2021 For Lane International Students
+Looking Ahead to Spring 2021 For Lane International Students

 Student and staff safety is our most important priority at Lane.
 As the COVID-19 pandemic continues to change around the world, we continue to provide options to keep connecting students to Lane for learning and achieving their goals!
-We are planning to have both a fully online option and an on-campus hybrid option for Winter Term 2021 starting in January.
-In early November we will send a link to admitted students to confirm their choices and plans for winter term.
+We are planning to have both a fully online option and an on-campus hybrid option for spring Term 2021 starting in March.
+In early February we will send a link to admitted students to confirm their choices and plans for spring term.
 During the COVID-19 pandemic, the safety situation will determine if the hybrid on campus option remains available.

 What will it be like to take classes online?